lumi-a/funsearch/README.md

 [FunSearch](https://deepmind.google/discover/blog/funsearch-making-new-discoveries-in-mathematical-sciences-using-large-language-models/) uses evolutionary search on python-code to find better functions.
 Because randomly changing the characters in python-code makes it unrunnable, we instead ask an LLM to slightly change the code.
+See [examples](https://lumi-a.github.io/funsearch) of functions found by Funsearch.

 ## Setup